skgandhi44/sys-integration/README.md

    * Change /frontend/rabbitmqphp_example/testRabbitMQ.ini file and assign BROKER_HOST the IP address of RabbitMQ server
    * Open /frontedn/html/login.php in browser to begin testing

+ ## Running the tests ##

+  * Open sys-integration/frontend/html/login.php in browser for testing
+  * Not yet member?:
+    * Enter fields as specified to register a new user and then submit
+    * Enter alergies if any and then submit
+  * Login:
+    * Login with the register email and password
+  * Homepage:
+    * Homepage has BMI setup
+  * Search Page:
+    * Enter a food name and then search
+    * After search, a Box with picture of the product, and nutrition facts will appear.
+  * Example:
+    * To test the search, Insert Orange.
+    * Nutrition box with picture of an orange and nutrion facts will appear.
+## Nutritionix ##
+  * We would like to thank Nutritionix for providing us with API access free of use for this project.

+## Authors ##

+  * Shivam Gandhi- FrontEnd- skgandhi44
+  * Milind Patel- Database- mrp72
+  * Rushabh Patel- RabbitMQ- rdp48
+  * Jay Patel- DMZ- jp772
+## Acknowledgements ##